jeju5/management/cs/leetcode_easy.md

   ----------

 - What is the solution?
-  Let's eliminate "0 case" at every powers to fit in to new mapping 0  -> A
+  Let's eliminate "0 case" at every powers to fit in to new mapping by subtracting 1 at every 26s.
+   0  -> A
    1  -> B
    ...